johnheenan/TTGO-T-Wristband/README.md

 The NTP library code was modified minimally.

 A firmware ID screen such as "200512,jh,branch,tr" appears in the IMU on/off screen.
 200512 means 12 May 2020. "jh,branch,tr" means branch of John Heenan from TioRuben.

-There are strings in the code that partially serve as documentation.
-Just grep through code

 # From the version cloned from: